m50d/m50d.github.com/_posts/2013-02-08-information-content.markdown

 So: imagine an alien race provided us with a value for some [busy beaver function](http://en.wikipedia.org/wiki/Busy_beaver) - say S(500) for some reasonably practical Turing machine (if that's not a contradiction in terms) - along with a (short) proof that it was valid.
 Just writing the number out would probably take several hundred bits, even with the new notation that would doubtless be invented for the task.

 But these few hundred bits would contain a staggering amount of information.
-At a stroke we'd have proofs of
+At a stroke we'd have proofs of many of the most important open questions in mathematics, as soon as we'd cranked our way through the relevant calculations.